 Why you should listen

-Even the most worldly and well-traveled among us will have their perspectives shifted by Hans Rosling.
-A professor of global health at Sweden's Karolinska Institute, his current work focuses on dispelling common myths about the so-called developing world, which (he points out) is no longer worlds away from the West.
+Even the most worldly and well-traveled among us have had their perspectives shifted by Hans Rosling.
+A professor of global health at Sweden's Karolinska Institute, his work focused on dispelling common myths about the so-called developing world, which (as he pointed out) is no longer worlds away from the West.
 In fact, most of the Third World is on the same trajectory toward health and prosperity, and many countries are moving twice as fast as the west did.

-Rosling's presentations are grounded in solid statistics (often drawn from United Nations data), illustrated by the visualization software he developed.
+Rosling's presentations were grounded in solid statistics (often drawn from United Nations and World Bank data), illustrated by the visualization software he developed.
 The animations transform development statistics into moving bubbles and flowing curves that make global trends clear, intuitive and even playful.
-During his legendary presentations, Rosling takes this one step farther, narrating the animations with a sportscaster's flair.
+During his legendary presentations, Rosling took this one step farther, narrating the animations with a sportscaster's flair.

 Rosling developed the breakthrough software behind his visualizations through his nonprofit Gapminder, founded with his son and daughter-in-law.
 The free software — which can be loaded with any data — was purchased by Google in March 2007.
 (Rosling met the Google founders at TED.)

 Rosling began his wide-ranging career as a physician, spending many years in rural Africa tracking a rare paralytic disease (which he named konzo) and discovering its cause: hunger and badly processed cassava.
 He co-founded Médecins sans Frontièrs (Doctors without Borders) Sweden, wrote a textbook on global health, and as a professor at the Karolinska Institut in Stockholm initiated key international research collaborations.
 He's also personally argued with many heads of state, including Fidel Castro.